glycerine/rpc25519/README.md

 The ChaCha20, Poly1305, and Curve25519 parts are the same.

 `Config.PreSharedKeyPath` allows specifying a 32 byte pre-shared key file for further security.
-An additional, independent layer of XChaCha20-Poly1305 stream cipher/AEAD will be applied based on that key.
-The same pre-shared-key must be available to both client and server.
+An additional, independently keyed layer of ChaCha20-Poly1305 stream cipher/AEAD will be applied by mixing that key into the shared secret from an ephemeral Elliptic Curve Diffie-Hellman handshake.
+The same pre-shared-key must be pre-installed on both client and server.

 The pre-shared-key traffic is "tunnelled" or runs inside the outer encryption layer.
 Thus a different